Eispavillon Mittelallalin

 Description

 The Eispavillon is the biggest artificial ice cave of the world, built inside the Fee glacier by glaciologist Benedikt Schnyder.
 It is located on the Mittelallalin, below the funicular station and the revolving restaurant Allalin.
 A 71 m long tunnel with 120 steps leads down into the glacier, 10 m below the surface.
+The grotto has numerous names, it is als called Eisgrotte Allalin and there are combinations of those terms.
+The glacier into which it was dug is called Allalingletscher (Allalin glacier).

 As this ice grotto was made by a glaciologist, it is a little different to the other ones.
-Of course it shows ice sculptures and the mysterious blue light when sunlight is filtered by meters of ice.
+Of course, it shows ice sculptures and the mysterious blue light when sunlight is filtered by meters of ice.
 But it also shows the scientific background of glaciers, how they were formed and how they are explored.
 Some real life scenes show glaciologist in a camp and at work.
 The knowledge they are after, is the climatic history of our planet Earth.

 Then the importance and dangers of glaciers for mountaineering are explained.
-Another display in an natural crevasse of the glacier, called Bergschrund, shows how a mountaineer is rescued after an accident.
+Another display in a natural crevasse of the glacier, called Bergschrund, shows how a mountaineer is rescued after an accident.
 There are several lookouts allowing a visit of a real ice crevasse.

 And another difference to other ice grottoes are the numerous modern art sculptures on display.
 Huge faces, the head of a pharaoh, pinguins, the snow man and Saint Bernhard of Aosta are cut out of the ice.
 Most of them are in the Glaciarium, a huge circular shaped room which is used for meditation and for weddings.